 There are fees in any investment.
 In just about every type of investment mentioned here, there are both clearly defined charges and those that are hidden.
 Sometimes you pay them upfront and in other instances, they come off the earnings as an asset management fees.
 There could be annual or quarterly fees.
 In fact, there are many kinds of fees that you pay when you investment your money.
 Once you know the real return of these various asset classes, you will understand the importance of minimizing fees on your investment as there is not much room.
 The fees are affecting substantially to your investment return.

 The following chart is the comparison of the main six asset classes by the average long-term return, risk category, liquidity, and tax efficient yield.
 Expenses are not listed since that variable fluctuates greatly between companies.
-This does give you a general picture of what to expect, but it is always best to talk to discuss specifics with your financial advisors and what works best for you.
+Once you understand the real return potential from following table, the role of expenses become very important.
+We believe in no-load index funds for your stocks, bonds and commodities allocation.

 |Asset Class||Long Term Return||Risk||Liquidity||Taxable or Tax-free|

 |Cash||2%||No Risk||Very High||Taxable|

 Investment and wealth creation is much harder than most people think or even understand.
 The founder of world’s largest hedge fund and 25th richest man in USA, Ray Dalio says to Bloomberg that “it is harder to win in stock market than competing in Olympics”.
 We have been helping more 3000 physicians, 1000 dentists, 3000 successful business owners and 600 independent pharmacy owners create most optimal asset allocation, reduce taxes and create sizable wealth for last 18 years.
 We don’t have magic wand but we know thing or two that works.
 If this something you want for yourself then please call (877) 972-3262 or complete contact us form now.